How to Resize MySQL Database Clusters

 Resize a Database Cluster Using the Control Panel

-To resize a MySQL database cluster, click the name of the cluster in the control panel to go to its Overview page, then click the Settings tab.
+To resize a MySQL database cluster, go to the Databases page, and select the cluster you want to resize.
+On the cluster’s Overview page, click the Settings tab.

-In the Cluster configuration section, click Edit.
-Select your cluster configuration and CPU option.
+In the Cluster configuration section, click Edit, and then select a CPU option and plan.

 Cluster configuration section with additional nodes selected